Open Dates:

 Go on a self-guided tour of the Carnglaze Caverns, exploring part of Cornwall’s Industrial Heritage.
 This underground, all-weather activity is perfect for the whole family.

 * Price based on 1 adult and 1 pitch.
 Bookings can be made online for tents up to 5x5 metres (approximately a four person tent).
 If you have a larger tent or specific requirements, please contact the site direct and site staff will help you with your booking.
-There will be an additional £2 surcharge per night for large tent pitches.
-Please read our FAQs for further booking information.
-Full terms and conditions apply.
+Please read our FAQs further booking information.
+Terms and conditions apply.

 Location and Transport